cisco/mindmeld/docs/source/userguide/getting_started.rst

 #. ``mmworkbench``
 #. ``python app.py``

-Built-in help is available with the standard `-h` flag.
+Built-in help is available with the standard :option:`-h` flag.

 mmworkbench
 ^^^^^^^^^^^

-The command-line interface (CLI) for MindMeld Workbench can be accessed with the `mmworkbench` command.
+The command-line interface (CLI) for MindMeld Workbench can be accessed with the ``mmworkbench`` command.
 This is most suitable for use in an app-agnostic context.

 The commands available are: